msarafos/overthewire/narnia/walkthrough.md

     0xf7ea395d <__GI_init_module+45>
     1 pattern found.

-The address "0xf7ea395d" is where we need to return and after that one should append their shellcode.
+The address "0xf7ea395d" is where we need to return and after that, one should append their shellcode.
 Now, outside gdb one can execute, the following command in order to spawn a shell and grab the password for the next level.